Ontario to resume AstraZeneca shots for COVID-19 as second dose

 As a result, several provinces stopped using it more than a week ago pending further research.

-The province says new data indicate the benefits far outweigh the risk with second doses.
+The province said new data indicates the benefits far outweigh the risk with second doses, with one in 600,000 people developing the rare blood clotting disorder.

-Ontario has tens of thousands of doses of the vaccine set to expire at the end of the month.

 This report by The Canadian Press was first published May 21, 2020.